jorgeanais/platmy/README.md

 This is part of my research assistance work at Universidad de Antofagasta, under the supervision of Dr. Jeremy Tregloan-Reed.

 This repo use third party software that is not included here.

+The folder `notebooks` contains some tutorials on how to use this code.